jzombie/etf-matcher/README.md

 # ETF Matcher

-Source code for up and coming [ETFMatcher.com](https://etfmatcher.com).
+Source code for up and coming [ETFMatcher.com](https://etfmatcher.com), a platform designed to help users customize a virtual portfolio with potential fractional shares and find ETFs that closely match their investment goals.

 ## Requirements